Pharmaceutical brand development is evolving

 Hair loss does not usually happen overnight.
 It is a gradual process the customer is learning to live with — albeit grudgingly.
 Eventually, he may even convince himself that it’s not really happening.

-That kind of pharmaceutical marketing approach is wrong.
+That kind of marketing approach is wrong.
 Wrong if you want to increase your market share.

 For one thing, all the brand messages are saying the same thing.
-AND, at the same time during the decision to buy.
 Think of it like players on a basketball court.
 Everyone is standing at the same position in order to grab a rebound.

 In that case, who’s going to get the rebound?
-The pharmaceutical market leader will.
+The market leader.

 The battle for pharmaceutical business and pharmaceutical brand identity needs to be closer to the point of contemplation.
 It MUST be about what is happening and not at the traditional point of taking action.